vilicvane/entrance-decorator/README.md

 ```

 You may use the `entrances` object in whatever way you want.
 For example, we use `Context` in React (in a decorator manner) and use something like `entrances.launchServer()` in server-side applications.

+## What it does

+Cache and circular dependency check, nothing else.

+## License

+MIT License.